 Why Autism in Women Is Often Missed

-For decades, diagnostic criteria and clinical training drew primarily from studies of boys and men.
-As a result, many autistic women do not fit the stereotypical profile that clinicians expect to see.
-Rather than lacking social interest, many women are deeply motivated to connect with others, even when social interactions feel confusing or exhausting.
+For decades, diagnostic criteria and clinical training drew mainly from studies of boys and men.
+As a result, many autistic women do not fit the profile clinicians expect.
+Rather than lacking social interest, many autistic women are deeply motivated to connect with others.
+They seek connection even when social interactions feel confusing or exhausting.

 Differences in How Autism Presents in Women